rramiii/test/ReadMe.txt

     3- used simple class as main sorter which has only one function, this class can be integrated and used in any system and can be improved later.
-    4- used algorithm, will try to reduce number of loop as much as possible by adding every card to final route whenever final route contains any right neighbor card 5- used algorithm is now built from scratch as required, didn't use any resource to build it.
+    4- used algorithm, will try to reduce number of loop as much as possible by adding every card to final route whenever final route contains the right neighbor card 5- used algorithm is built in the time of writing this code from scratch as required, didn't use any resource to build it.
-    6- wan't able to meet/create all required files due to time limit.
+    6- wasn't able to meet/create all required files due to time limit.

 - suggestions:
     1- add weight to routes and enhance this algorithm to provide best route.